 Note

-You also can configure cross-tenant access settings to trust the MFA from the Microsoft Entra home tenant.
+You can also configure cross-tenant access settings to trust the MFA from the Microsoft Entra home tenant.
 This allows external Microsoft Entra users to use the MFA registered in their own tenant rather than register in the resource tenant.

 Sign out.